udacity/CarND-MPC-Project/README.md

 ## Tips

-It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
+1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
 One possible example is the vehicle starting offset of a straight line (reference).
 If the MPC implementation is correct, after some number of timesteps
 (not too many) it should find and track the reference line.
+2. The `lake_track_waypoints.csv` file has the waypoints of the lake track.
+You could use this to fit polynomials and points and see of how well your model tracks curve.
+NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.

 ## Editor Settings